ardaku/pasts/README.md

 [![crates.io](https://img.shields.io/crates/v/pasts.svg)](https://crates.io/crates/pasts)

 ### Goals/Features
-- No required std
+- No required std / alloc
-- No allocations
 - No macros at all (no `pin_mut!()` macros inserting unsafe blocks into your code)
 - No slow compiling proc macros (fast compile times)
 - No dependencies